 The audits associated with the ISO 9001 certification process can prove to be rather confusing.
 Especially if it is your first time.
 To make things a bit easier you need to have an ISO consultant.
 Besides, we have broken it down for you and explained each step, in detail.
 To obtain the internationally recognized ISO 9001 certification, your systems must go through two audits, conducted by a third-party entity, also known as the certification body, who checks your systems against the requirements of the ISO 9001 standard.

 Once you have been awarded the certificate, it has a validity of 3 years providing you undergo 2 surveillance audits throughout that period and within 12 months of each other.
 The purpose of the surveillance audits is to keep track of whether or not your systems are being maintained.
 When the 3-year period is over, a recertification audit will take place to review your entire system, and providing you pass, your certificate will be extended for another 3 years.
 Now, let us take a closer look at the 5 steps involved in the ISO 9001 audit process.

-Stage 1 is the first step of the ISO 9001 certification audit process.
+ISO 9001 stage 1 audit is the first step of how to pass ISO 9001 audit.
 This step serves 2 key purposes.
-First, it verifies that your quality management system (QMS) is properly implemented and prepared to be audited.
+First, it verifies that your quality management systems ISO 9001 (QMS) is properly implemented and prepared to be audited.
 Then, it allows the auditor to confirm the scope of activity and prepare for the 2nd stage audit.
-Generally, the stage 1 audit is conducted on the computer, and it consists of reviewing the QMS documentation in place.
+Generally, the ISO 9001 stage 1 audit is conducted on the computer, and it consists of reviewing the QMS documentation in place.

 Stage 2, Focusing on the organizational operating aspects

 You are required to produce evidence that your system has been in operation for a reasonably long time.
 This can be achieved by illustrating your day-to-day activities and second step of how to pass ISO 9001 audit.
 You are also required to demonstrate that you’ve done a full round of audits.
 If you don’t know about ISO 9001 cost, It’s the best time to click on the relevant link and read more about it.

 The third step of how to pass ISO 9001 audit is to receive your ISO 9001 certification certificate.
 During the stage 2 audit, if all goes well, the auditor will recommend the certification body for you to be granted the ISO 9001 certificate.
 Contrary to what many people think, the auditor is not the one who grants you the certificate.

 The ISO certification process does not end when you obtain your certificate, because that is when the surveillance phase starts.
 The surveillance audits focus on the updates applied to your QMS, internal audits conducted, and management reviews that have taken place.
 The surveillance audits will take place 10 to 12 months after certification.
-In addition to reviewing QMS documentation, the auditor will go over a portion of the operational process.
+In addition to reviewing Quality Management Systems Australia (QMS) documentation, the auditor will go over a portion of the operational process.
 It is the forth step of how to pass ISO 9001 audit.